 For the data-driven approaches, traditional machine learning techniques are utilized to solve this problem [5].
 For example, the support vector machine (SVM) has been applied in many domains and achieved great success because of its superior performance and generalization ability [6][7].
 It has been implemented to solve the fault diagnosis problems in previous research [8][9].
 Besides, other typical machine learning methods, i.e., tree-based methods like random forest, have been broadly applied to solve the fault diagnosis problem [10].
 They attracted much attention because they provide a powerful and flexible algorithm that shows great performance [11].
 In recent years, it is more prominent to use deep learning methods to perform fault diagnosis.
 Generally, the deep learning methods show higher accuracy and robustness.
 Besides, it also enables us to train the model in an end-to-end learning manner, without a sophisticated feature extraction process [13][14].
 Among them, the most representative method, i.e., autoencoder which is widely applied in signal processing [15], provides a powerful model for fault diagnosis [16][17].
 Besides, the convolutional neural network (CNN), which has impressive ability in feature extraction and prediction in the computer vision domain [18], is also built and modified to perform fault diagnosis and achieve outstanding accuracy [19][20].
 At the same time, methods that combined different neural structures are also been established [21][22].
 These approaches are used to automatically diagnose faults in mechanical systems and therefore enhance operational efficiency, improve product reliability, and maintain a competitive edge in the dynamic landscape of modern manufacturing [12].

 However, these methods ignore the capture of multi-scale characteristics of vibration signals.
 To solve this problem, we propose the multi-scale CNN model with ample interaction ability (MSCNN-AI) in this paper.
 Our method inputs the vibration signals through a shared CNN layer to obtain the convolution features.
 Then, the convolution features are decomposed into multi-scaled representations.
-The interaction between multi-scale features in different layers avoids insufficient interaction problems with stitching only in the last layer and finally improves the robustness and generalization ability of the diagnosis model.
+The interaction between multi-scale features in different layers avoids insufficient interaction problems with stitching only in the last layer.
+Finally, it improves the robustness and generalization ability of the diagnosis model.
 Our model is validated in the CWRU dataset, and the experimental results illustrate that the proposed method achieves increased accuracy and stability compared to the model without sufficient interactions.

-The rest of our paper follows a structure: In Section 2, we introduced the preliminary part, in which we briefly introduced CNN structure.
-In Section 3, we introduced the methodology section and explained the method proposed in our paper in detail.
+The rest of our paper is organized as follows: In Section 2, we introduced the preliminary part, in which we briefly introduced the CNN structure.
+In Section 3, we introduced the methodology and explained the method proposed in our paper in detail.
 In Section 4, we conducted and introduced the validation process on the CWRU dataset.
 Finally, in Section 5, we concluded the paper.

 Preliminary